DIRACGrid/DIRAC/docs/source/AdministratorGuide/Resources/Storages/index.rst

 StorageElementBases
 -------------------

+Installations tend to have several StorageElements, with very similar configurations (e.g., the same Host and Port).
+It could be useful to factorize the SEs configuration to avoid repeating it.
 In order to factorize the configuration, it is possible to use `BaseSE`, which acts just like inheritance in object programming.
 You define a SE just like any other but in the `StorageElementBases` section.
 This SE can then be refered to by another SE.
 This new SE will inherit all the configuration from its parents, and can override it.
 For example::

     StorageElementBases